m-r-slaughter/m-r-slaughter.github.io/_posts/2019-04-09-Getting-back-on-the-horse.md

 date: 2024-12-10
 ---

-# The Curious Case of the Missing Quokka
+# The Curious Case of the Missing Quokka (don't use this, as this creates a second title)

 In the quaint village of *Eucalyptus Glen*, nestled amidst towering gum trees, lived a peculiar quokka named Quentin.
 Quentin, unlike his fellow quokkas, possessed an insatiable curiosity, a trait that often led him into rather... interesting situations.